 The grain filler I've used for a while, with good results, is Aqua Coat.
 This product fills the grain holes, but it's expensive and not the easiest to sand.
-I've experimented with other grain fillers, including Timbermate and Famowood, but those products were too hard to sand.
+I've experimented with other grain fillers, including Timbermate and Famowood, but those products were even harder to sand.

-Based on a recommendation, I bought a small inexpensive container of DryDex spackling and tested the product out on a spare cabinet door made of oak.
-The results were satisfactory.
+Based on a recommendation, I bought a small, inexpensive container of DryDex spackling and tested the product out on a spare cabinet door made of oak.
+This review is based on my testing.